Life After Divorce for a Man Over 50 – Introduction

 Getting more sleep is counterintuitive as the gut reaction is to be up all night worrying and talking to whoever will listen.

-But, if you adhere to the common sense and effective advice in this article, you will be able to get more sleep.
+But, if you adhere to common sense and practical advice in this article, you will be able to get more sleep.

-Because you are doing better at your job, so you do not have to worry that you are going to get canned.
+Because you are doing better at your job, so you do not have to worry that you are going to get canned, because you are:

-You are also using your job as your therapy, so at least 8 hours a day, you are immersed in something other than your divorce woes.
+- Using your job as your therapy, so at least 8 hours a day, you immerse yourself in work, and not in your divorce woes.

-You are focused on your work and are not spending time in the office vomiting out more and more information about your failed marriage.
+- Focused on your work and not spending time in the office, vomiting out more and more information about your failed marriage.

-As a result, you automatically have less stress than if you are faced with both a failed marriage and career at the same time!
+As a result, you automatically have less stress than if you have to face both a failed marriage and a career at the same time!

 By taking your legal advice from your divorce lawyer only, you have freed yourself from countless discussions with anyone and everyone who will listen to your story.

 By letting your lawyer carry the weight here, you are free of that mental burden of figuring out what to do, which is your lawyer’s job, to protect your life after divorce.

 Turn off the tv, turn off the computer, stop yapping with people all night, do yourself a big favor and get more sleep.